iamnickko/airport-challenge/docs/domain-models-test-plan.md

 | **Plane** |  |  |  |

 ### Tests:
-- [ ] Check if  the is not full by checking airportPlanes length doesn't equal capacity.
+- [x] Check if the airport is not full by checking airportPlanes length is less than capacity.
 - [ ] Check if a plane can be added to the airport with `landPlane()`
+- [ ] Check a plane cannot be landed if capacity is full.

 ---